hotheadsoftware/nexus/README.md

 ## TODO

+- [ ] Finish design of Conditional Registration for Manage panel.
 - [ ] Laravel Audit class has UserResolver.
   - Extend this and modify for Subscriber.
   - Update config/audit.php.